-How To Use a Personal Loan To Pay Taxes
+Should You Use a Personal Loan to Pay Taxes?

-There are loans.
-But is using a personal loan to pay taxes a smart move?
+Yes, you can use a personal loan to pay your taxes.
 If you don’t qualify for IRS relief and you’re looking to avoid penalties or high credit card interest rates, it could be a worthwhile option.
-Let’s dive into how it works.

 MoneyLion helps you find personal loan offers based on your background and info you provide.
 You can get matched with offers for up to $50,000 from top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.